aws/aws-sdk-php/docs/service-s3.rst

 .. note::

-    A bucket can only be deleted if it is empty
+    A bucket can only be deleted if it is empty.

 Listing the contents of a bucket
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^